 The evaluation of UNIQA's compliance with the rules of the Austrian Code of Corporate Governance in the 2024 financial year was carried out by PwC Wirtschaftsprüfung GmbH, whereas compliance with Rules 77 to 83 of the Austrian Code of Corporate Governance was assessed by Schönherr Rechtsanwälte GmbH.
-The evaluations showed that UNIQA complied with the rules of the Austrian Code of Corporate Governance in the financial year 2024.
+The evaluations showed that UNIQA complied with the rules of the Austrian Code of Corporate Governance in proved the findings of the audit.